 Breaking out the candles just feels fall-ish, so why not take it one step further and make your own?!

 My mom gave me stuff to make some candles last year for Christmas which I haven’t used yet, this is definitely the season to do so.
 I plan on adding in some fall-ish essential oils to make them smell perfect for the season.

 I like making stove top potpourri and this year I made the perfect fall concoction.
 It’s a mixture of dehydrated apples, oranges, cinnamon and cloves and it makes the house smell amazing.
-I’m in the process of figuring out the exact ratio and as soon as I have it I will share it here.
+You can check out how I make it here.

 READ FALL BOOKS